vincentgigliobianco/Machine_learning_course/README.md

 ## A course presentation in french including :
 -  maths notions for linear regression, logistic regression and gradient descent
-- linear regression, logistic regression and gradient descent
+- linear regression, logistic regression, regularization and gradient descent

 ## Regularized logistic regression and decision boundary